-- 19.10 Where children or young people are looked after by the local authority (see section 22 of the Children Act 1989), it will be important to ascertain whether they are subject to a care order (or interim care order) or are being voluntarily accommodated by the local authority. - 19.11 If a child or young person is voluntarily accommodated by the local authority, parents or other people with parental responsibility have the same rights and responsibilities in relation to treatment as they would otherwise.
-Accordingly, admission and/or treatment decisions should be discussed with the parent or other person with parental responsibility who continues to have parental responsibility for the child. - 19.12 If the child or young person is subject to a care order, the parents (and any others with parental responsibility) share parental responsibility with the local authority.
-It will therefore be a matter for negotiation and agreement between the local authority and those with parental responsibility as to who should be consulted about admission and/or treatment decisions.
-However, where satisfied that it is necessary to do so in order to safeguard or promote the child or young person's welfare, the local authority can limit the extent to which parents (or others) may exercise their parental responsibility (see section 33(3)(b) of the Children Act 1989).
+- 19.11 Where children or young people are looked after by the local authority (see section 22 of the Children Act 1989), it will be important to establish whether they are subject to a care order (or interim care order) or are being voluntarily accommodated by the local authority. - 19.12 If a child or young person is voluntarily accommodated by the local authority, parents or others with parental responsibility have the same rights and responsibilities in relation to treatment as they would otherwise.
+Admission and/or treatment decisions should therefore be discussed with the parent or other person with parental responsibility who continues to have parental responsibility for the child. - 19.13 If the child or young person is subject to a care order, the parents (and any others with parental responsibility) share parental responsibility with the local authority.
+The local authority and those with parental responsibility should negotiate and agree who should be consulted about admission and/or treatment decisions.
+However, where the local authority is satisfied that it is necessary to do so in order to safeguard or promote the child or young person's welfare, they can limit the extent to which parents (or others) may exercise their parental responsibility (see section 33(3)(b) of the Children Act 1989).